souravaec/reflecteverything_nevertakeinitiative/README.md

 When executing the above command, please take care of YOUR own directory structure in YOUR virtual environment.
 If YOU find any issue, please do G-search and debug.

+The code is NOT verified against PEP-8 statndard.